 April was the month that we saw our shelter and shed being built and the larger trees were planted.
 We also introduced the children to the area.

-Within my training as a Forest School Leader I have to run full Forest School sessions with the children that last all morning, in all weathers.
+Within her training as a Forest School Leader, Miss Robinson runs full Forest School sessions with the children that last all morning, in all weathers.
 The sessions have started with a group of children from EYFS.
 We always talk about how we stay safe in forest school.
 The children now know how to stay safe and have demonstrated this enough for us to be able to light a fire and subsequently cook on it.
-So far we have cooked popcorn and hot dogs.
+So far we have cooked popcorn and hot dogs!

 Being in this environment over the last few weeks has led to more collaborative learning, taking account of each other’s needs, and learning new skills.
 We have made knots, built dens, identified plants, made stick men and mobiles, helped to light the fire, so we could cook, and we have played lots of games.
 It will be nice to see the developments over the next few months.